con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	gyi rgyan] em.; kyi brgyan NyiGyu

 Perfecting all perfections perfectly,
-Who all the bodhisattva grounds adorn,
+Adorned by all the grounds of bodhisattvas,
 The selflessness of pure phenomena,
-With lustre that's moon light unto knowledge, (133)
+With lustre that is moonlight unto knowledge, (133)

 * 113b, sarvabhūmivibhūṣaṇaḥ] VV: 'he who has all [bodhisattva] grounds as ornaments'.
 Ancient translation may suggest 'endowed with the ornaments of the grounds'.
 Here our English is a bit loose.
 * 113d, samyagjñānenduhṛtprabhaḥ: Tib. does not indicate a reflex of hṛt.
 VV's analysis of this compound is a bit difficult to follow; he may even read hṛtprabhaḥ as a separate word.

 > [ed-d p.
 58] māyājālamahodyogaḥ sarvatantrādhipaḥ paraḥ |